UK's Johnson hopes schools in England can reopen on March 8

 England’s schools are closed to all students bar those deemed to be vulnerable and children of key workers, such as doctors and delivery drivers.
 The same applies in Scotland, Wales and Northern Ireland.

 Johnson said he hoped that by Feb.
-15, the four most vulnerable groups will have got their first vaccine jabs, which will give them a level of immunity within three weeks.
+15, the four most vulnerable groups, including those over the age of 70 and nursing home residents, will have gotten a first vaccine jab that would give them a level of immunity within three weeks.

 “We hope it will therefore be safe to begin the reopening of schools from Monday, March 8 with other economic and social restrictions being removed thereafter as and when the data permits " he said.

-Johnson’s announcement points to shops selling non-essential items and pubs and restaurants remaining closed for longer.
-He said he hoped a plan for the “gradual and phased” easing of the lockdown will be unveiled in the week commencing Feb.
-22.
+Johnson’s announcement points to shops selling non-essential items and pubs and restaurants remaining closed until well into March at least.

-Johnson also set out tougher measures to limit the chances of new variants of the coronavirus being seeded in England.
+Johnson also toughened border rules to limit the chances of new variants of the coronavirus being seeded in England.
 He confirmed plans for a 10-day quarantine in hotels or other government-provided accommodation for anyone arriving from 22 hotspot countries, including South Africa, Portugal and all in South America.

 Given travel bans are already in place for these countries, the quarantine measures will largely apply to British residents, who will also have to pay for their hotel stays.